morabeeh/ImageToPdfAPI/README.md

 ## Features

 - Convert TIFF images to PDF.
-- Convert DOCX documents to PDF.
+- Convert DOCX images to PDF.
-- Convert MSG files to PDF.
+- Convert MSG files images to PDF.
 - Supports other image formats like jpeg, png etc for conversion.

 ## Technologies-Used